arxanas/blog/_i18n/en/_posts/2024-10-20-smash-bros-steam-controller.md

 - [Design](#design): How the controller scheme is designed for *Smash Bros.* to exploit the unique hardware.
 - [Implementation](#implementation): Technical details about the Coding and Algorithms&trade;.

-<p class="note-block note-warning"><span class="note note-warning">My apologies:</span> I hate documents with a "how to read this document" foreword, so I'm sorry to have sujected you to one.</p>
+<p class="note-block note-warning"><span class="note-tag note-warning">My apologies:</span> I hate documents with a "how to read this document" foreword, so I'm sorry to have sujected you to one.</p>

 ## Summary